Vasily Grossman, a Russian Writer in the World

 Vasily Grossman, more than 50 years after his death – in 1964 – is now a «classic» of modern literature, in particular because of his most important novel Life and Fate, published posthumously in 1980 in Lausanne and in 1988 in Moscow, and now translated into all the main languages in the world.

 His is a positive and universal message, because it reminds men from every epoque or country about the priceless value of life and freedom.
 In addition to that, in his novels and short stories he makes us understand the everlasting danger of ideologies.
 The love for life and freedom consists of gestures of goodwill, gestures of «illogic kindness», apparently senseless, but able to narrow the evil and violence.

 Consequently, we decided to promote – during the winter Olympics in Turin – an exhibition entitled Life and Fate.
 The novel of freedom and the fight of Stalingrad, organized thanks to the help of the State Museum of Contemporary History in Moscow for supplying the war photos, and other Italian and Russian institutions.

 In addition to that, Turin also held an international conference with most important scholars, as well as some old friends of Grossman’s.
-In the meanwhile, on the advice of professor Vittorio Strada, who recently passed away, the «Study Center Vasilij Grossman» was founded, with the specific purpose of gathering scholars of Grossman from different places in the world and spreading Grossman’s works and their content
+In the meanwhile, on the advice of professor Vittorio Strada, who recently passed away, the «Study Center Vasilij Grossman» was founded, with the specific purpose of gathering scholars of Grossman from different places in the world and spreading Grossman’s works and their content.

 The same exhibition on Life and Fate was translated into many languages and displayed from 2007 on in many Italian cities, and afterwards in the world: in 2007 in Moscow, then Buenos Aires, New York City, Washington, Jerusalem, Paris, Oxford, and so forth.
 Today we would like to create a multimedia version of the exhibition for the benefit of a broader public.

 After the first conference in 2006, entitled «The novel of freedom.
 Vasilij Grossman among the twentieth century classics», two more followed: the first in 2009 in Turin, entitled «The human in the man.
-Vasilij Grossman between ideologies and eternal questions», the second in 2014 in Moscow at the House of Russian Migration dedicated to Alexander Solzenicyn, entitled «The heritage of Vasilij Grossman: originality of a classic of the twentieth century»
+Vasilij Grossman between ideologies and eternal questions», the second in 2014 in Moscow at the House of Russian Migration dedicated to Alexander Solzenicyn, entitled «The heritage of Vasilij Grossman: originality of a classic of the twentieth century».

 A second field of activities deals with the publication of books and scientific articles about Grossman in different languages.
 For example, the records of the first two conferences have been published in Italian, while the 2014s conference in Russian and English.
 Next September a collection of essays in English will be published by the prestigious publishing company Mc Gill University in Montreal.

-An important work about Grossman by John and Carol Garrard, first published in Russian in 1991, was then translated into Italian in 2009 and in Spanish in 2010, and being afterwards republished in English in 2012, thanks to the support of the Study Centre
+An important work about Grossman by John and Carol Garrard, first published in Russian in 1991, was then translated into Italian in 2009 and in Spanish in 2010, and being afterwards republished in English in 2012, thanks to the support of the Study Centre.

 The activity of the Study Centre also fostered new editions or new translations of Vasily Grossman’s works (for example, in Italy, in Spain and in Great Britain) and promoted meetings, events and conferences in all over of the world.
-We recently started to collaborate with professor Yoon Youngsun, the Korean translator of the novel Life and Fate
+We recently started to collaborate with professor Yoon Youngsun, the Korean translator of the novel Life and Fate.

 Thanks to all this we managed to create further collaborations with universities, research and cultural centres and libraries in different places of the world.
 In particular, with Jewish institutions (partners of our Study Centre from the very beginning) with the aim of promoting in Grossman’s works themes of memory and resistance against Nazism.

 Third, the Study Centre supported an activity of digitalisation of Grossman’s sources and secondary literature, thus creating in 2014s the «Digital Documentation Center Vasiij Grossman», now being updated and improved.
-The portal, available in Russian, English and Italian, let every scholar easily consult the sources offered
+The portal, available in Russian, English and Italian, let every scholar easily consult the sources offered.

 It is an open project, which requires continuous updating and needs to be further developed, by starting a collection of unpublished sources, mainly preserved in Russian archives.
 The purpose is also to support new editions and publications for the benefit of research and collaborations among scholars.